 - Some medicines can affect how buprenorphine works.
 Tell your doctor if you are taking any of the following:

 - HIV or AIDS medicine, such as ritonavir, indinavir, saquinavir

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 Warnings While Using This Medicine:

-- Make sure any doctor or medical professional who treats you know that you are using this medicine.
+- Tell any healthcare provider who treats you that you are using this medicine.